accumulator/Quickddit/README.md

 =========

 Quickddit is a free and open source Reddit client for mobile phones.
-Quickddit is **not** an official client of Reddit and does not affiliated with Reddit in anyway.
+Quickddit is **not** an official client of Reddit and is not affiliated with Reddit in anyway.

 Quickddit is developed using Qt and currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.1).
 The logic part is developed in C++ while the UI is developed in QML.